4 Ways For Kids To Track Their Habits

 Choose one habit to focus on for one week at a time.
 This means using each of the numbered squares in the Challenge Chart to represent weeks rather than days.
 When completed this way, the Challenge can continue for nine (1 column), 18 (2 columns) or 27 (3 columns) weeks!

 Reflection at the end of a limited time-frame (like 27 days) inspires kids to really engage with and internalize the experiences they've had.
-The Free Looking Back Printable offers a creative way for kids to think about the previous 27 days, what they most liked and valued and what they didn't.
+The Looking Back Printable offers a creative way for kids to think about the previous 27 days, what they most liked and valued and what they didn't.

 Links to resources: